HiwebFrank/JupyterLearningCodes/README.md

-# JupyterLearningCodes
+# Jupyter Learning Codes
-the Demo Codes for HiFrank's Jupyter Learning Book.
+This is the demo codes for HiFrank's Jupyter Learning Book.